Yuzu (Citrus junos)

 - 4 drops Peppermint (Mentha x piperita)

-This soap would be great in the bathroom of a Massage or yoga studio.
-I recommend making a fresh bottle every few weeks.
+A homemade foam soap like this would be great in the bathroom of a massage or yoga studio.
+I recommend making a fresh bottle every few weeks, since there are no preservatives in it.

 Tired but can’t sleep?
 Yuzu can help.